 APPLICATION AND ADMISSION PROCEDURES: The program is open to undergraduate and graduate students who meet the NIU general admission requirements, and who are interested in International Health studies.
-Applicants must meet College of Health and Human Sciences GPA requirements.
+Applicants must meet College of Health and Human Sciences GPA requirements and be interviewed by the program director.
 Graduate level students must also meet NIU Graduate School admission and GPA requirements.
 Graduate students who are not currently enrolled in the NIU Graduate School will be admitted as student-at-large.